 Bucket and brush method with the recommended cleaning solution.
-Maximum water pressure 100 psi / non-metallic soft bristle brush.
+Maximum water pressure 400 psi.

 Recommended Cleaning Solution:

 EaCo Chem NMD 80

 Note: Inadequate wetting prior to cleaning solution application has been proven to cause efflorescence.
 Proper pre-wetting is particularly important prior to application of 202V Vana-Stop, which has been proven to cause efflorescence when absorbed into the brickwork.